|People Who Have Joined Forces Again Wadizas 'Official Partners'

 Do you have any goalsyou’d like to achieve in the future? 🎯

-Changseong☕ : Until now, I’ve been right there with makers from the moment they debut, but from now on, I want to be a running mate who runs alongside them to help their brands thrive.
+Changseong☕ : Up until now, I’ve been right there with the creators from the moment they debut, but from now on, I want to be a running mate who runs alongside them to help their brands thrive.

-We also want to be a partner that helps small brands grow their brand presence across various online and offline markets, starting Wadiz.
-Our goal is to do everything in our power to support brands as they grow and expand.
+We also want to be a partner that helps small brands grow their brand presence in various online and offline markets, starting Wadiz.
+Our goal is to do everything we can to support brands as they grow and expand.

-Are you currently preparing a crowdfunding campaign, are hesitating to get started
+If you're currently preparing a crowdfunding campaign or or are hesitating to get started

-Changseong☕: I have been a maker, producer, and CEO of a content agency since 2014, and I’ve walked nearly every path in crowdfunding.
-That’s why I can confidently say, “Just give it a try” .
-The worries you have now will all turn into valuable experience once you get started.
+Changseong☕: I have been a maker, producer, and CEO of a content agency since 2014, and I’ve explored nearly every avenue of crowdfunding.
+That’s why I can confidently say, “Just give it a try.” .
+Because once you get started, all your current worries will simply become part of your experience.

-Even if the funding journey isn't successful, it leaves you with so much to gain..
+Even if the funding journey isn't successful, it leaves you with so many valuable lessons.
 I am confident that even small steps will become a turning point for the brand and serve as the foundation for writing the next chapter.

 Sang-hwan 🏃: I also believe that “just giving it a try” is the most important thing.
-I like the saying, “Start now instead of overthinking.”
-I like that saying.
-Grand plans, good results, and even major failures—these are all lagging indicators that can only be confirmed once you take action.
+I like the saying, “Start instead of overthinking.” .
+Grand plans, good results, and even major failures are all lagging indicators that can only be confirmed once you take action.

-I hope their stories will give a little courage to the many people who are preparing to launch their crowdfunding campaigns. 💫
+I hope their stories will give a little courage to the many people who are preparing to launch a crowdfunding campaign. 💫

 Want to see more content from Wadiz Job Series? 🔍

-👉 “How did this campaign come about?”
+👉 “How did this campaign come to be?”
 A Day in the Life of Wadiz Producers